Reliable Deck Repairs for Castroville Homes

 Areas hidden under pots, furniture, or heavy shade tend to rot because water doesn’t evaporate quickly.
 Steps and low areas near the ground are more vulnerable, with dampness rising from the soil.
 Railings and handrails can also deteriorate where water runs down and collects at connection points.

 Consistent upkeep like sealing, staining, and clearing gaps for drainage reduces the chance of rot.
-Checking these vulnerable zones once a year helps you stop rot before it takes over the deck.
+Inspecting these high risk spots annually allows you to address rot early before it spreads across the deck.

 Will homeowners insurance cover deck repair?